 Traditional banks are most notable for safeguarding people’s money.
 With growing awareness of financial education, more people want to invest their money rather than keep it in a bank.
 Third-party financial institutions give offer more flexible high-income-generating investments and consumers are keying into it via open banking.
 Open banking gives third-party financial service providers access to consumer banking data via Application Programming Interfaces (APIs) for investment purposes consented by the consumers.

-The total eradication of physical contacts for banking transactions seemed far-fetched until the pandemic hit.
+The total eradication of physical contacts for banking transactions seemed far-fetched until the pandemic hit in 2020.
 Accessing funds virtually became a survival need that conventional banking could not meet completely.
 A McKinsey study showed that digital payment is one of the biggest fintech products.
 New generation financial institutions rose to the occasion by leveraging fintech solutions to offer convenient digital-only banking services that required no physical contact.
 The growing competition among financial institutions in offering digital-only banking services is good news to consumers as they have an array of enticing offers to choose from.

 Opportunities in Islamic fintech are endless as the innovation thrives on the ever-evolving technology.
 Affluent Muslim consumers want to do more with their finances and fintech solutions are rising to the occasion.
-With a track record of offering useful financial information, payment security, speedy and transparent transactions among others, fintech trends are fast becoming the standard in financial markets.
+With a track record of offering useful financial information, payment security, speedy and transparent transactions among others, fintech trends are fast becoming the standard in Islamic financial markets.
 This trend is especially becoming evident in Southeast Asia, the Middle East, UK, and the US.